-Saab chooses sustainable alternative to Trike
+Saab chooses sustainable alternative to Trike for precision cleaning

 For decades, the renowned Swedish defence contractor Saab has used precision cleaning processes to ensure that the components and systems they manufacture and assemble meet the highest quality standards.
 For many years, Trichloroethylene (Trike) provided the precision cleaning needed to meet these standards.
 After the banning of Trike, these processes within Saab have been decommissioned and replaced by other approved solutions.